 J, meanwhile, is struggling with the obvious in spite of my coaching.
 It’s vocabulary and reading homework.
 She is always expecting it to be more challenging or complicated than it is, and the result is that she tortures herself.
 Like, an essay about the Wright Brothers might say, “This glider was sleek and light” and then a follow-up question will be “Why did the glider stay up in the air?” and she’ll be pondering aerodynamic concepts when what she’s really supposed to say is “It stayed in the air because it was sleek and light.”
 Or she’ll read paragraphs in her vocabulary notebook about Harriet Tubman that will have statements like “Harriet Tubman yearned to be free.”
 And then one of the questions that’s supposed to be answered with a single vocabulary word will say, “How did Harriet Tubman feel about slavery?” and J is trying to decide between using prohibit or liberate or bondage or some other vocabulary word.
 And I say, honey, you just have to spit back one single word, and the word is bolded in the text.
 “Wait, do you think I’m supposed to say, ‘She yearned to be free’?” she asks.
 And I say, yes, yes, that’s what I think that you’re supposed to say.
 And she protests that it’s too simple and obvious and there has to be more to it than that and I say, they’re just trying to make sure that you can read and understand, and I think it’s supposed to be obvious.
 We have had this conversation so many times, and yet she doesn’t ever seem to absorb it.
 Every time she reads something she wants to bring in her outside knowledge or her personal beliefs and she’s trying to fit a little essay into one line, and I remind her that she’s supposed to be spitting back an exact phrase without embellishment.

 It’s especially funny because M has this whole school thing figured out.
-She’ll do her best, but there’s leeway on opinions or things to do, she predicts what the teacher wants to here and will feed it to the teacher in a pretty dish with a cherry on top.
+She’ll do her best, but where there’s leeway on opinions or things to do, she predicts what the teacher wants to hear and will feed it to the teacher in a pretty dish with a cherry on top.
 And I think it’s a skill, really, to know how to please your audience, so that’s great for M. But J is not there at all, and it feels pretty stinky that in order for her to succeed in school I’ve got to tell her to stop thinking so hard.